The fate of local order in topologically frustrated spin chains: Translational Symmetry and the ground-states structure

-At the classical point $\lambda=0$ the topological frustration does not allow that all the spins point oppositely to their nearest neighbors.
-Instead, the ground space is $2N$-fold degenerate, spanned by the "kink states", which have a single ferromagnetic bond (two spins aligned in the same direction) and $N-1$ antiferromagnetic bonds (spins aligned in opposite directions).
-We denote by $\ket{j}$ the kink state in which the ferromagnetic bond is between sites $j$ and $j+1$, with $\bra{j}\sigma_j^x\ket{j}=1$, while the kink state that we obtain flipping all the spins, i.e. $\Pi^z\ket{j}$, is characterized by $\bra{j}\Pi^z\sigma_j^x\Pi^z\ket{j}=-1$ .
-Above the ground state manifold there is an energy gap of order unity that separates the kink states from the states with more than one ferromagnetic bond, that we ignore in our perturbative treatment.
+Let us examine the structure of the ground-states of the studied systems on the basis of general arguments.
+At the classical point $\lambda=0$ the topological frustration does not allow for every spin to point oppositely to its nearest neighbors.
+Instead, the ground space is $2N$-fold degenerate, spanned by the "kink states", which have a single ferromagnetic bond (two spins aligned in the same direction), i.e. the "kink", and $N-1$ antiferromagnetic bonds (spins aligned in opposite directions).
+We denote by $\ket{j}$ the kink state in which the ferromagnetic bond is between sites $j$ and $j+1$, with $\bra{j}\sigma_j^x\ket{j}=1$, while the kink state that we obtain flipping all the spins, i.e. $\Pi^z\ket{j}$, has $\bra{j}\Pi^z\sigma_j^x\Pi^z\ket{j}=-1$.
+Above the states with a single kink there is an energy gap of order one separating them from the states with three kinks (due to odd $N$ an even number of kinks is not allowed).
+At higher energies, one finds bands with a progressively growing number of kinks separated by gaps of the same order as the first.